Guscosta88/buddyget/README.md

-# insightmenu
+# Buddyget

-Find first preview of the new layout for Insight Menu app.
+Find first preview of the new layout for Buddyget app. it works on large and also small screens.

-Html, Css, Bootstrap, Google Fonts.
+Html, Css, jQuery, Bootstrap, Google Fonts.